+977 9851315089 (Krishna Man - Viber/WhatsApp)

 Siddha Pokhari

-Siddha Pokhari is one of the largest water tanks in Bhaktapur to supply drinking water built by late king Yakshya Malla in the 15th century.
+Siddha Pokhari is one of the largest water tanks in Bhaktapur to supply drinking water built by the late king Yakshya Malla in the 15th century.
 This large tank is occasionally opened for fishing and boating.

 Nyatapola Temple